afurs/WorkflowFIT/README.md

     4. (Optionally) Use PrePulse(put 0x8b37 in rate field, for period in 10 orbits)
 5. Start workflow you need(description in sub-directories):
     1. Choose dataflow type(subdirectory in this repository).
+    2. Check cables.json configuration file. "real" parameters will be converted into "lut" during raw2digit conversion!
+Undefined links will be suppressed!
-    2. Start script.
+    3. Start script.
-    3. Start LTU
+    4. Start LTU
-    4. Stop LTU
+    5. Stop LTU
-    5. Stop workflow by pressing ctrl+c in opened xterm windows, and then close them.
+    6. Stop workflow by pressing ctrl+c in opened xterm windows, and then close them.
 It's important if you need to write digits into ROOT file during workflow.
 6. Investigate data you collected(into file or QC objects)

 ## Configuration